cyb3rjerry/c-b.io/content/_index.md

 Welcome!
 Not sure how you stumbled upon my corner of the internet, but here we are, sharing this space and wondering what comes next.
 Allow me to break the ice.

-I’m Cedric (CJ for short), a passionate tech enthusiast and self-proclaimed nerd.
+I’m CJ, a passionate tech enthusiast and cybersecurity nerd.
 My journey has been anything but traditional.
 I’m the type who dives headfirst into learning something new, masters just enough to be dangerous, and then chases the next shiny thing.
+ADHD much?
 Jack of all trades, master of none—but I like it that way.
-Let me tell you my story.
+Let me tell you how I got into all of this.

 ---